inverser-pro/threejs-3d-planet/README.md

 1. Download this archive.
 2. Install all packages `npm install`
-3. You need install threejs-webpack-starter (https://github.com/designcourse/threejs-webpack-starter).
+3. This project was made with threejs-webpack-starter (https://github.com/designcourse/threejs-webpack-starter).
 4. Start our script: `npm run dev`
 5. Make any necessary changes that you require.
 6. To create a production version, use the command `npm run build`